 - Not given to much wine, sober, not a brawler.
 Moderation in the use of wine as it was consumed at that time:

 - Mixed water with wine.

 - Drank low alcohol content.

 - These were not moderate "social" drinkers.
 They drank wine as their primary drink and had to be careful not to let it lead to drunkenness.

 - Deacons are to have proven that they are qualified before they are appointed.
-The church will choose a man they see doing the work, living a good Christian life, long before he is appointed as deacon.
-I Timothy 5:22 warns against being too quick in appointing elders or deacons lest in their failure the evangelist or elders bear a burden of blame.
+The church will choose a man they see doing the work and living a good Christian life long before he is appointed as a deacon.
+I Timothy 5:22 warns against being too quick in appointing elders or deacons less they fail and the negative effects of their failure be blamed on the evangelist or elders.

-- When Paul says, "also", he is saying that this period of testing is also required for elders.
-Men who are not already providing leadership, service, holy lives, should not be appointed as elders or deacons.
+- When Paul says, "also," he is saying that this period of testing is also required for elders.
+Men who are not already providing leadership, service and living holy lives should not be appointed as elders or deacons.

-- This verse has been used to suggest that women should also be appointed to be deacons (deaconesses) in the church.
+- This verse has been used to suggest that women should also be appointed as deacons (deaconesses) in the church.
 The arguments for this are as follows:

 - In Romans 16:1, Paul commends Phoebe, a servant, or diakonos of the church.

 - There are some early writings that suggest that women served in this capacity.